But why should small businesses care about a STEM-skilled workforce (science, technology, engineering, mathematics)?

 Education is essential to the innovation mission for STEM – and that means for everyone in the Australian population: all genders, ethnicities, even age groups.
 Diverse teams regularly deliver stronger and more effective results.
 And with science-based research so critical to the future, society is short changing itself if women, for example, are underrepresented in their participation.

 To address this, the Federal Government has earmarked $1.3 million over four years to expand the Superstars of STEM program, which in its early stages has already engaged directly with more than 7,500 high school students and begun a strong social media campaign.

 The program is also in the process of appointing 60 outstanding women working in STEM as ambassadors for the program to share their passion for their work with the aim of inspiring others.

-Not-for-profit group the Tech Girls Movement, meanwhile, has a mission to get 10,000 more women into STEM courses by 2020 and currently runs a “Tech Girls are Superheroes” program.
+Not-for-profit group the Tech Girls Movement, meanwhile, currently runs a “Tech Girls are Superheroes” program.

 Other initiatives focus on affirmative action.
 In August 2018, the University of Adelaide announced it was advertising for eight positions in the Faculty of Engineering, Computer and Mathematical Sciences and they would be open only to female applicants.

 The faculty’s deputy dean for performance and infrastructure, Professor Peter Ashman, says women hold just 16 per cent of academic positions in the faculty, compared with 40 per cent across the University as a whole.